 My two cents?
 Make this plan realistic but still ambitious.
 Like I said in the beginning, I’m not one to encourage you to leap and hope the net appears.
 Once you have talked to your partner, it’s time to create a plan to quit your 9-5.
 You probably already know you need to start a savings account (more on that next!), but you also want to make a list of what you need to have in place before you are ready to hand in your two weeks’ notice.
 Think about what your job is giving you that you’ll need to replace (like health insurance and/or a retirement plan).

 The other sad truth?
 Shitty clients are like a magnet for more shitty clients.
-If you don't know yet who your ideal clients are, I created the client cocktail for you to have this part of your business plan figured out this weekend.
+Don’t let yourself book nightmare clients.
+Listen to this episode where I spill all the tea about red flags wedding pros always miss.
+And if you don’t know yet who your ideal clients are, I created the client cocktail for you to have this part of your business plan figured out this weekend.

 While you are building your savings account, write your business plan.

-If you've never built a business plan, you are not alone.
-I created a guide to writing your business plan outline, and it's still one of the most popular downloads in my freebie shop (that's right – you can shop here for FREE).
+If you’ve never built a business plan, you are not alone.
+I created a guide to writing your business plan outline, and it’s still one of the most popular downloads in my freebie shop (that’s right – you can shop here for FREE).
 Not only will your business plan (hopefully!) help you cement your vision, but it will force you to put pen to paper on what it will really take to make your dream a reality.
-If you need a little extra nudge – make sure to read this post on what a business plan will reveal in your wedding business.
+If you need a little extra support – make sure to read this post on how to write a wedding planner business plan and this post with tips for writing a plan that will fill your calendar with ideal clients.

 As you can tell, this is something I get pretty fired up about because I KNOW it’s one of those steps you want to skip.
 But trust me, spend a little extra time on this one, and it won’t go to waste.